apfsource/ktroid/README.md

 ## License

-MIT License - see [LICENSE](LICENSE) file for details.
+GPL-3.0 License - see [LICENSE](LICENSE) file for details.

-TL;DR: Use it for whatever you want, commercial or personal.
-Just don't blame me if something breaks.
+This means:
+- ✅ You can use it freely for personal or commercial projects
+- ✅ You can modify and distribute it
+- ⚠️ If you distribute modified versions, you must also open-source them under GPL-3.0
+- ⚠️ You must include the original license and copyright notice

+**TL;DR:** Free to use and modify, but keep it open source if you share your changes.

 ---